-A request for confirmation of servicing availability was sent to William Ching at Timaru District Council on 10 January 2025.
+A request for confirmation of servicing availability, including whether it would be appropriate to work in with the development of FDA-11 was sent to William Ching at Timaru District Council on 13 January 2025.
 No response was provided prior to this report being provided to Council, however, should there be any response received this will be forwarded to Council in due course.